Citigroup, JPMorgan to pay $182.5 million to settle rate-rigging lawsuit

 A preliminary settlement addressing the banks’ alleged manipulation of the European Interbank Offered Rate, or Euribor, was filed on Wednesday night with the U.S. District Court in Manhattan, and requires a judge’s approval.

-Five banks have reached $491.5 million of settlements in the case, including earlier settlements of $170 million by Deutsche Bank AG (DBKGn.DE), $94 million by Barclays Plc (BARC.L) and $45 million by HSBC Holdings Plc (HSBA.L).
+Five banks have reached $491.5 million of settlements in the case, including earlier settlements of $170 million by Deutsche Bank AG, $94 million by Barclays Plc and $45 million by HSBC Holdings Plc.

 Euribor is the euro-denominated equivalent of Libor, a benchmark for setting rates on hundreds of trillions of dollars of credit cards, student loans, mortgages and other debt.